Nvreformat/ese-pedidos/README.md

 ##### DISCLAIMER: This project was meant to go live in my city, as there's nothing similar there.
 Due to personal issues I was unable to do this.
 Therefore I decided to upload it to GitHub so it wouldn't go to waste.
 It is NOT intended to be a general purpose solution, it was something that made sense under a very specific context (a small city).

-This project is meant to facilitate ordering food from restaurants.
-Instead of calling or texting a specific number for ordering food you have an app with a list of restaurants to choose from.
+This project is meant to ease the process of ordering food from restaurants.
+Instead of calling or texting a specific number for ordering food you get an app with a list of restaurants to choose from.

 ### This has some advantages:
 * You don't need to have as many restaurant numbers in your contacts.
 In fact, you don't need to have any numbers at all.